ABOUT THE ARTIST

 Michele is a Canadian artist, that creates with pigmented epoxy resins, acrylics and alcohol inks.
 Michele’s art consists mainly of contemporary and abstract, and often adds gemstones or other textures for added beauty and interest.
 Michele most often finds her inspiration for her organic style, from things found in nature, colors, and active forms that mingle with each other to create waves of feelings.
 Her skillful use of colors is an element that allows free interpretation of her work, and her art takes on a life of its own.
 Michele hopes that each piece is a joy to view, and in some pieces, a source of meditation or harmony that comforts or intrigues the soul.

 Michele currently resides in Rocky View County (Balzac), Ab, and has lived in the Airdrie area since 1995.
-Michele grew up in Whitehorse, Yukon, until her family temporarily relocated during her Senior High years.
-Michele also spent a decade in North Vancouver, beautiful B.C.
-In 1988, Michele made a career move to Alberta and has remained ever since.
-There's a saying, "You can take the girl out of the Yukon, but you can’t take the Yukon out of the girl”, and that’s held true for Michele regardless of where she resides.
+Michele grew up in Whitehorse, Yukon, until her family temporarily relocated to beautiful B.C.
+Michele spent over 10 years in North Vancouver.
+Then in 1988, Michele made a career move to Edmonton, and has remained in Alberta ever since.
+There's an old saying, "You can take the girl out of the Yukon, but you can’t take the Yukon out of the girl”, and that’s held true for Michele regardless of where she resides.

 Michele enjoyed the innocent fun, nature & true wilderness of growing up in the North.
 She also reminisces often of friendships and the scenic ocean in Vancouver, but she is content, comfortable & happy living in the sunny prairies.
 Michele is married, with a family of two children and the most loveable dog.

 Michele is mostly self-taught, but used to participate in numerous types & styles of art classes & workshops.
 Michele has been creating and painting for over 30 years.
 A fond memory & inspiration for Michele from earlier years, was the very kind & helpful high school art teacher, Artist, Ted Harrison.
 Decades later, Michele has found her passion & niche in the world of abstract art.
-Constantly experimenting with different techniques, and occasionally different mediums through her artistic journey.
+Constantly enjoying experimenting with different techniques, and occasionally different mediums through her artistic journey.